 - Original packages for appliances if possible

-If you’re planning on using the services of a moving company, you’ll be happy to hear that most movers also sell all kinds of boxes and packing supplies.
-In fact, you could even count on them to do some of the packing for you or provide you with some useful tips.
-Alternatively, if you’re on a budget, you can find a way to obtain cheaper alternatives.
+If you’re planning on choosing the services of a moving company, you’ll be happy to hear that most movers also provide you with packing solutions using all kinds of boxes and packing supplies.
+In fact, you could even count on them to do most of the packing for you or provide you with some useful long-distance relocation tips.
+Alternatively, if you’re on a smaller relocation budget, you can find a way to obtain cheaper alternatives.
 Start by visiting your local grocery store and ask if they have any cartons they don’t need.
-They might be able to provide you with other stuff, too, like paper or wrapping materials.
+They might be able to provide you with different materials.

 How to Pack Kitchen Items for Moving – General Tips